vatsalkumar-chauhan/AUTOM8/README.md

 ## Design Calculations Summary

-All six design calculations are documented in full in the project thesis (Appendix A).
+All six design calculations are documented in full in the project report (Appendix A).

 | Calculation | Key Result |
 |---|---|